Parenting

 Paul is addressing the Corinthian church’s frustration that he isn’t allowing them to support him.
 The apostle is doing manual labor and building financial support among other churches.
 The Corinthians feel like they’re not allowed to express their love and appreciation for Paul by supporting him.
 But Paul knows that allowing them to support him would change the relationship.
 He would be subservient to them.

 He uses the example of parenting here to demonstrate that the relationship shouldn’t work that way.
-Children shouldn’t have to scrimp and save to support their parents.
+Children shouldn’t have to save to support their parents.
 On the contrary, parents pour themselves out to serve their children.
 By doing so, they maintain authority over and respect from their children.

 While this example shouldn’t be taken as a biblical prescription, it’s hard to miss the logic in it.
 It dramatically changes the relationship when parents are reliant upon their children.
 Even though first-century parents would eventually find themselves being cared for by their heir, their estate would become the child’s to help cover those expenses.